Editor’s Key Takeaways: Lightroom Mastery: Organize, Edit, and Save Images

 - Selects

-“Full Shoot” should contain all of your images from a photoshoot.
-You can then go through and flag your decent shots by hitting “P” on your keyboard.
-Put all these flagged shots in the “Picks” folder.
+The “Full Shoot” should contain all of your images from a photoshoot.
+You can then go through and flag your decent shots by hitting “P” on your keyboard, placing all these flagged shots in the “Picks” folder.

 Finally, go through the “Picks” folder and give your images star ratings.
-The best images – those with four or five stars – should go in the “Selects” folder.
-Know that these images require editing and will eventually be shared, posted, sold, etc.
+The best images—those with four or five stars—should go in the “Selects” folder.
+These images require editing and will eventually be shared, posted, sold, etc.

 This three-part structure is only meant for Lightroom and will not be saved on your hard drive.
-But it will be part of your Lightroom catalog file.
+However, it will be part of your Lightroom catalog file, streamlining your workflow and ensuring that you have a clear path from import to edit to final output.

 Get Your Photos Organized!